 How Much to Save for Retirement at Every Age

 Thinking about saving for your future retirement can feel daunting, especially in the early days of your career.
-It’s important to know that saving for retirement is a decades-long process that is different for everyone and depends on a wide variety of factors, including career, employment status, income and lifestyle.
+It’s important to know that saving for retirement is a decades-long process that’s different for everyone.
+How much and when you save depends on a variety of factors, including career, employment status, income and lifestyle.

-While there is no one-size-fits-all plan, here are some tips and guidelines to help you navigate saving for retirement in the decades to come.
+While there is no one-size-fits-all plan, here are some tips to help you navigate saving for retirement in the decades to come.

 In your 20s

-Planning for retirement can feel challenging, especially when you’re starting out in your career.
-Still, it can be a great time to develop positive financial habits, like building an emergency fund or nest egg.
-The 50/30/20 model (50% of your net income goes towards needs, 30% towards wants, 20% towards savings and paying off debt) can be a good place to start if you need help allocating your income.
+Planning for retirement can feel challenging, especially when you’re just starting out in your career.
+Still, your 20s can be a great time to develop positive financial habits, like building an emergency fund or nest egg.
+The 50/30/20 model, which involves putting 50% of your net income towards needs, 30% towards wants and 20% towards savings and paying off debt, can be an easy way to start budgeting and build savings into your finances.

-Above all else, your 20s are a great time to create good saving habits.
+Above all else, your 20s are a great time to set the tone and develop good saving habits.
 Remember, saving something now is better than saving nothing at all.

 In your 30s

-By the time you are in your 30s, you may feel somewhat more settled in your career, lifestyle choices and financial habits.
-Alternatively, you may have gone through milestones such as getting married, starting a family, taking out a mortgage or going back to school for your second career.
+By the time you’re in your 30s, you may feel somewhat more settled in your career, lifestyle choices and financial habits.
+Alternatively, you may have gone through milestones like getting married, starting a family, taking out a mortgage or going back to school for your second career.
 No matter what life changes are happening, it’s still important to make saving for the future a priority.

 If it’s possible, commit to your 401(k) savings with 10%, 15% or even 20% of your salary.
 As in your 20s, contributing to a Roth IRA account may also make sense for your situation.

-Other habits to utilize in your 30s include reevaluating your weekly or monthly budget to see where you can save more.
-Finding money to save wherever you can is particularly important, as you may be starting to set aside funds for life milestones.
-Again, it may be a good time to seek out a financial advisor if you have questions about optimizing your savings and planning for the future.
+Other habits for your 30s include reevaluating your weekly or monthly budget to see where you can save more.
+Finding money to save wherever you can is particularly important, as you may be starting to set aside funds for big life milestones.
+Your 30s may also be a good time to seek out a financial advisor to help you optimize your savings and plan for the future.

 In your 40s

-By the time you reach your 40s, you may be starting to think seriously about saving as much as you can for your retirement and your family’s future.
+By the time you reach your 40s, you may be starting to think seriously about saving as much as you can for retirement and your family’s future.
 It’s important to stay on track with the progress you’ve made so far.
-If you haven’t been able to save as much as you had hoped up until now, there’s still time to set aside what you can for the years ahead.
+If you haven’t been able to save as much as you’d hoped, there’s still time to set aside what you can for the years ahead.

-You might also have considerable new expenses popping up for your family members or loved ones.
-Consider reaching out to a financial advisor if you are feeling unsure about or struggling to allocate your income in a way that supports yourself and your family now and in the years to come.
+New, significant expenses can pop up in your 40s – for example, your children may be starting college.
+Consider working with a financial advisor to allocate your income in a way that supports you and your family now and in the future.

 In your 50s

 Your 50s are another time of change and reflection.
-They can also be a great time to ramp up your savings to ensure you have extra cushioning in retirement.
+They can also be a great time to ramp up your savings to give yourself some extra cushioning in retirement.

 Consider what your retirement income will look like and start to do some basic calculations.
 Ask yourself important questions.
 What kind of lifestyle can you afford?
 Where do you want to live?
 What kind of healthcare costs are you thinking about?
 Is downsizing in the cards?
 If these questions feel too daunting to tackle by yourself, a financial advisor may be able to help create an actionable plan.